ufal/factgenie/README.md

 Go to `/browse`.
 Make sure that you can select your dataset in the navigation bar and browse through the examples.

 ### 4) Annotate the outputs with LLMs
-For collecting the annotations from a LLM, you will first need to get access to one.
+For collecting the annotations from an LLM, you will first need to get access to one.
 The options we recommend are:

 - [OpenAI API](https://openai.com/api/): After you create an account, set the `OPENAI_API_KEY` environment variable to your API key.
 Note that you will need to pay per token for the service.
 - [Ollama](https://ollama.com): An open-source framework for running LLMs locally.
 After you start the model, create a config file in `factgenie/llm-eval` with the respective API URL (see `factgenie/llm-eval/ollama-llama3.yaml` for an example).

 In general, you can integrate factgenie with any API that allows decoding responses as JSON (or any API as long as you can get a JSON by postprocessing the response).

-You also need to customize the YAML configuration file in `factgenie/llm-eval` by setting the model prompt, optionally along with the system message, model parameters etc.
+You also need to customize the YAML configuration file in `factgenie/llm-eval` by setting the model prompt optionally along with the system message, model parameters, etc.
 Keep in mind the prompt needs to **ask the model to produce JSON outputs in the following format**:
 ```
 {